How do you perform your best daily?

-Here is a sample email from a Marine who asks a familiar question, “Any advice for what should be staple supplements in addition to a healthy diet when looking to gain size, strength, and aid in recovery?"
+Here is a sample email from a Marine who asks a familiar question: "Any advice for what should be staple supplements in addition to a healthy diet when looking to gain size, strength and aid in recovery?"

-Life in general, hard workouts, and stressful professions involved in life and death situations create a rush of stress hormones that the body has to deal with in order to create a healthy, living organism.
-The effects of a few of these hormones (cortisol and adrenaline) create immediate survival mode energy.
-It does not matter if you are worrying about not being able to pay a bill or having bullets shot at you, the same stress hormones create alertness and energy to deal with the problems, but these hormones can also be detrimental to your recovery and wellbeing if not dealt with properly.
-For instance stress / stress hormones:
+Life in general, hard workouts and stressful professions involved in life-and-death situations create a rush of stress hormones that the body has to deal with to create a healthy, living organism.
+The effects of some of these hormones, such as cortisol and adrenaline, create immediate survival mode energy.
+It does not matter if you are worrying about not being able to pay a bill or having bullets shot at you, the same stress hormones create alertness and energy to deal with the problems.
+These hormones also can be detrimental to your recovery and well-being if not dealt with properly.
+For instance, stress and stress hormones:

 - Suppress the digestive system

-- Alters immune system
+- Alter the immune system

-- Weakens reproductive system
+- Weaken the reproductive system

-- Decreases muscle growth
+- Decrease the muscle growth

-- And controls mood, motivation and fear.
+- And control mood, motivation and fear

-However, the following areas are recommended for TRUE Recovery and Maintenance from stress:
+However, the following areas are recommended for true recovery and maintenance from stress:

 - Boiled eggs

-- Beef Jerky — watch for MSG
+- Beef jerky -- watch for MSG

 - Peanut butter packages

-- Any fruit — banana, apple, orange, grapes, etc
+- Any fruit -- banana, apple, orange, grapes, etc.

-- Vegetables — carrots, green leafy items,
+- Vegetables -- carrots, green leafy items

-- Multigrain breads/pastas — also source of protein
+- Multigrain breads/pastas -- also source of protein

-Water is the best source of hydration but the body will pull water from nearly everything that enters it.
-However, foods / drinks high in caffeine, nicotine, and alcohol all negatively affect your hydration levels as well as increase stress hormone levels.
-A general rule of thumb for active people is 50–75% body weight in pounds = ounces per day of H2O.
+Water is the best source of hydration, but the body will pull water from nearly everything that enters it.
+However, foods and drinks high in caffeine, nicotine and alcohol negatively affect your hydration levels as well as increase stress hormone levels.
+A general rule of thumb for active people is 50%-75% body weight in pounds = ounces per day of H2O.

 The best training plans will not work if sleep and rest between workouts are neglected.
 Without adequate sleep (eight hours a night), there is not enough rest for muscle cell growth and repair.
-In fact, when you sleep, growth hormone is produced and protein synthesis in the muscles occurs IF you eat foods with protein during the day.
+In fact, when you sleep, growth hormone is produced and protein synthesis in the muscles occurs if you eat foods with protein during the day.
 For adolescents especially, sleep is critical as growth can be impaired if quality and quantity of sleep is lacking.

 In the military or law enforcement professions, sleep may not occur at regular intervals and the quality may be lacking.
 But those who work hard during the day or exercise will have an easier time falling asleep compared to those who do not.

-Exercise and physical work are great OUTLETS for stress to be released from the body.
+Exercise and physical work are great outlets for stress to be released from the body.
 The body produces stress hormones in order for the body to react and survive.
-If you do not physically RELEASE these stress hormones they will interrupt your sleep and long term health.
+If you do not physically release these stress hormones, they will interrupt your sleep and long-term health.